Team Communication Apps: 5 Differentiators That Set Them Apart

 - Sync with your corporate directory to generate groups that match your company structure

-- Mute conversations that aren’t critical at the time
+- Mute conversations that aren’t critical

 - Create open groups that anyone can join, as well as closed groups